Eating Disorder Treatment and the Holidays

 Treatment is not necessary as you are not an overeater or a binge eater if eating to excess this one time of year or even on occasion is your main crime.

 Eating disorders are classified by the National Institute of Mental Health as “illnesses that cause serious disturbances to your everyday diet, such as eating extremely small amounts of food or severely overeating.”
 A lot of the time these illnesses can start as disruptive or unhealthy eating habits that spiral out of control.

-Common signs of an eating disorder are often a seemingly obsessive attitude towards food as well as one’s weight and body image.
+Common signs of an eating disorder are often an obsessive attitude towards food as well as one’s weight and body image.
 Eating disorder treatment is regularly recommended for those suffering from the three most common eating disorders, anorexia nervosa, bulimia nervosa and binge-eating disorder.

 Eating Disorders and Co-Occurring Illnesses

 Eating disorders fall into a category of mental illnesses that often are accompanied by other diseases.
 We call them co-occurring because an individual can suffer from both illnesses simultaneously, and these co-occurring illnesses can influence each other and often intensify the other’s symptoms.

 Other illnesses that often co-occur with an eating disorder are depression, substance abuse and several different types of anxiety disorders.
 Eating disorder treatment as well as treatment for the co-occurring illness must happen at the same time in order to increase its effectiveness and the likelihood of recovering from both diseases.

 Eating disorders are commonly treated with a multi-tiered approach.
 For starters, it’s important to remember that an eating disorder by definition is a mental illness; therefore, simply sending the sufferer to receive nutritional counseling will not be an effective treatment plan, as it will not deal with the mental and emotional aspect of the disease, which a facility like Destination Hope is designed to handle.